TudorNanuTMTA11/automation_testing_unittest_saucedemo/README.md

 interpreta rezultatele </p>

-# Sectiunea 4 : Deadline-uri(30.07.2024)
+# Section 4 : Deadlines(30.07.2024)

-<p> Implementare portofoliu personal:Deadline vizualizare curs video: Din ziua in care primesti acces pana in următoarea zi la final
+<p> Implementation of  personal portfolio:Deadline viewing  video course: From the day you get access until the final of the next day

   Deadline, 15.11.2024 </p>

 <p> Finalizare documentatie librarie unittest + eficientizare cod  -> 30.07.2024 </p>

-# Sectiunea 5: Descrierea testelor facute+ tipurile si tehnicile de testare folosite
+# Section 5: Description of the tests ruled+testing types and techniques used

-<p> In fisierul de Python "login.py" au fost efectuate 4 teste. </p>
+<p> In Python file "login.py" there were ruled 4 tests. </p>

 <p> Tehnica de testare folosita este frameworkul unittest, transpusa in teste prin TestCase in cod, mai explicit cazuri de testare.</p>